 - Leveraging clienteling with live video shopping

 Clienteling seeks to establish meaningful relationships between the retailer and the customer.
-This is achieved by empowering sales associates with real-time data, based on the customer profile which include:
+This is achieved by empowering sales associates with real-time data based on the customer profile.
+This includes:

 - Past purchases

 Often achieved using an in-store app, the retailer can aim to offer a truly personalised experience to the customer.

 “Effective clienteling is part of a complex journey.
 In essence, it transforms your customer journey into something personalized.
 To accomplish this, clienteling tools rely on client data, such as purchase history and personal information.
 The end goal is to increase customer lifetime value.” – Salesforce

 There is also an up-and-coming tool called virtual clienteling.
 Customers relate more to a holistic approach to e-commerce, and although data is key to making informed decisions, having a human speak to a human drives successes in virtual clienteling.
 The technology-led approach is allowing retailers to meet their customers across all types of digital touchpoints in meaningful ways.
 Be sure to check out our article on 5 reasons why virtual clienteling is important.